Bdeering1/Lucida/docs/workitems.md

 ### Future Ideas
 - interfacing with the engine
+  - remove necessity of a browser by moving to nodeJS or deno
     - focus on creating a robust engine CLI
-    - posssibly turn primary code base into nodeJS backend
   - containerize application and interface through API (REST?)
+  - there should be an object representing the engine configuration/settings, this could also be represented as JSON
 - find chess board module / library for front end
 - replace Jquery with something lighter weight (eg. Svelte)